asavpatel/pretaining-to-be-professional-101/README.md

 I`m pretty much a self taught python developer.
 Through my experience, I know there are something that no text book or courses think are worthing teaching but they are indeed super useful and almost all software engineer take for granted.
 Below is a breif list of something I want to start with.

-What!!! you don`t even know how to
+What!!! you don`t even know
 ---
 * Set up Python environment, create virtual environment and install library
 *